sonofeft/RocketIsp/docs/examples.rst

 Based on the
-`Apollo BlockII SPS Engine Testing <https://www.semanticscholar.org/paper/BLOCK-II-AJ10-137-APOLLO-SERVICE-MODULE-ENGINE-AT-DeFord-McIlveen/c970eff6d329ba0a9d686f7f28feb6b2dc012e71>`_, the performance of the engine was 314 sec at 100 psia chamber pressure.
+`Apollo BlockII SPS Engine Testing <https://www.semanticscholar.org/paper/BLOCK-II-AJ10-137-APOLLO-SERVICE-MODULE-ENGINE-AT-DeFord-McIlveen/c970eff6d329ba0a9d686f7f28feb6b2dc012e71>`_, the performance of the engine was about 314 sec at 100 psia chamber pressure.

-With an initial guess of 10% for fuel film cooling, the **RocketIsp** model below predicts a delivered Isp of 315.38 seconds.
+With a guess of 15% for fuel film cooling, the **RocketIsp** model below predicts a delivered Isp of 314 seconds.

-Changing the guess of 10% FFC to 12% FFC results in 314 seconds exactly.
+Note that the operating core mixture ratio was calculated based on maximizing the delivered Isp by using the method *set_mr_to_max_ispdel*.

 .. image:: ./_static/AJ10-137_SPS_Engine.jpg
     :width: 49%